jsabrokwah/terraform-lampstack/src/README.md

   - `config/Database.php` - Database connection configuration.
 - `frontend/` - Frontend files for the application.
   - `index.html` - Main HTML page.
+  - `proxy/proxy.php` - PHP proxy script to forward frontend API requests to the app EC2 instance API.
   - `css/style.css` - Stylesheet for the frontend.
   - `js/scripts.js` - JavaScript for frontend interactivity.
+Uses `/api/proxy.php` as the API base URL to route requests through the PHP proxy.

 ## Usage

 - The API endpoints provide RESTful interfaces for managing todo items.
-- The frontend interacts with the API to provide a user-friendly interface.
+- The frontend interacts with the API through the PHP proxy to handle communication with the app EC2 instance API in a private subnet.
 - Configure the database connection in `api/config/Database.php` before running.

 ## Requirements